Preparing an International Move – Tips for International Citizens

 Enroll Your Child in School Abroad

 For those of you planning to move abroad with children, it’s essential to research international schools before you go.
-You may have unfamiliar options, such as to enroll your child in a local public school or in an international school for foreign citizens.
+You may have unfamiliar options, such as enrolling your child in a local public school or in an international school for foreign citizens.
 Regardless of the type of school your child needs, be prepared to fill out the appropriate applications for admission.
 Before doing so, gather all the necessary documents, including current school transcripts.

 Set up an International Bank Account